MiyukiHoshi21/computing-work/teachers-day/story.md

 “You all know how to get to the places right?
 Just in case you forget…” Ms Ng (Geog) started providing directions for the shortest possible route to each room.

 “Wow her mind map of the school is very clear.”
-(Girl 1) commented.
+Audrey commented.

 “Well she taught us about it so of course she would.”
 Yan Ching grinned.